-I’ve found in my research on “How To Scale Your Design Organization” that the best organizations focus on five things.
-One of these practices was highlighted in our recent “Digital CX Trends, 2019” report: It’s the practice of establishing standards and processes that allow designers to do their best work.
-Why?
-To focus the team’s time on solving uniquely differentiating design challenges instead of getting sucked in to reinventing the wheel by expending effort on design decisions (like how to align labels and fields on a form) that someone else at your firm has already figured out.
+Growing the design team is only one strategy for scaling design across an enterprise.
+I’ve found in my research, How To Scale Your Design Organization, that the best organizations focus on four other practices, as well.
+One of these practices is to align on a common set of principles, foundations, components, guidelines, and resources that allow designers to do their best work.
+How?
+By focusing the team’s time on solving uniquely differentiating design challenges instead of getting sucked in to reinventing the wheel by expending effort on design decisions (like how to align labels and fields on a form) that someone else at your firm has already figured out.
 A mature organization does this by creating a living, breathing design system.

-First, design systems help democratize design practice.
+- First, design systems help democratize design practice.
 Experience design (XD) teams can add lots of value to the business through design work that goes beyond efforts like designing buttons or form layouts.
-But they often lack the bandwidth to do so, so it’s good for the business if designers can make these tasks more efficient by democratizing the work they require.
+But they often lack the bandwidth to do so.
+So it’s good for the business if designers can make these tasks more efficient by democratizing the work they require.
 Design systems help teams do this by providing a set of user-experience-“blessed” components that developers and product managers can pull from when doing basic updates.
 This eliminates the need for XD pros to create yet another wireframe, freeing up that time for higher-impact work.
 As a member of Twitch’s design systems team said at SF Design Week, “The system [addresses] 80% of what design and development need so they can focus on the other 20%.”